RFI

 14 August 2025

 One of the most significant advantages of genetic testing in clinical trials is its ability to identify patients who are most likely to benefit from a given therapy.
 However, the benefit is not only for patients, but also for the sponsor of the study, as the more precise recruitment increases the chances for desirable test results.
-By analysing a participant’s DNA, researchers […]
+By analysing a participant’s DNA, researchers can pinpoint specific genetic mutations […]

 Read more